-Another promising approach to justice systems reform is the Justice Reinvestment Initiative (JRI), a public-private partnership between BJA and the PEW Public Safety Performance Project.
-Currently, 17 states and 17 local governments are working to control spiraling incarceration costs through JRI and reinvesting in evidence-based criminal justice programs and strategies.
-Strategic investment of JAG funds to implement JRI legislation and policy changes in those states and localities can augment federal funds and achieve greater cost savings and reinvestments in programs to promote public safety.
-(See the Urban Institute's Justice Reinvestment Initiative State Assessment Report.)
+There is growing bipartisan support for Justice Systems Reform and Reentry.
+A promising approach to justice systems reform is the Justice Reinvestment Initiative (JRI), a public-private partnership between BJA and the PEW Public Safety Performance Project.
+Currently, 30 states have used the justice reinvestment process to control spiraling incarceration costs and reinvest in evidence-based criminal justice programs and strategies.
+Strategic investments of JAG funds to implement JRI legislation and policy changes in JRI states can augment federal funds and achieve greater cost savings and reinvestments in programs to promote public safety.
+For state-by-state information on JRI, please visit the JRI Sites web page.